-- (a) be in the form approved by WorkCover - (b) be completed in the manner approved by WorkCover - (c) pursuant to section 62(1)(b) of the Act must be accompanied by the prescribed information. - (d) An application form and assistance with the application process can be obtained by contacting the Self-insured Directorate at WorkCover.
+- a) be in the form approved by WorkCoverSA - b) be completed in the manner approved by WorkCoverSA - pursuant to section 62(1)(b) of the Act must be accompanied by the prescribed information. - An application form and assistance with the application process can be obtained by contacting the Employer Services Directorate at WorkCoverSA.

-4.4.3 Prescribed fee
+4.4.3.
+Prescribed fee

-- (a) Pursuant to regulation 11(2) the prescribed fee must accompanan application for registration as a self-insured employer. - (b) An application for the grant of registration as a self-insured employer (but not an application for renewal of such registration submitted to WorkCover for its determination without the prescribed fee will not be considered or evaluated until the fee i paid. - (c) The current fee is: - (i) \$10,000, plus - - (ii) \$15 per each worker employed by the applicant employer or group of employers up to a maximum of \$40,000. - (d) The fee set out in clause 4.4.3(c) does not include any goods and services tax that may be applicable.

-(e) The fee is non-refundable.
+- Pursuant to regulation 11(2) the prescribed fee must accompany an application for registration as a self-insured employer. - b) An application for registration as a self-insured employer (not an application for renewal registration) submitted to WorkCoverSA for its determination without the prescribed fee will not be considered or evaluated until the fee is paid. - c) The current fee is: - (i) \$10,000, plus - \$15 for each worker employed by the applicant up to a maximum of \$40,000. - d) The fee set out in clause 4.4.3(c) does not include any goods and services tax that may be applicable. - e) The fee is non-refundable.

-4.5 Group registration
+4.5.
+Group registration

-- (a) Pursuant to section 60(7) of the Act: - (i) Where related bodies corporate are registered as a group of self-insured employers, the employer so nominated by the group shall be treated as the selfinsured employer of all workers employed by the various members of the group. - (ii) All members of the group are jointly and severally liable to satisfy the liabilities of the nominated self-insured employer. - (b) Pursuant to section 60(7a) of the Act WorkCover may, on application from the group, change the nominated employer.
-When considering an application to do so WorkCover will take into account the following principles: - (i) Whether it would be a significant change to the group of self-insured employers; and - (ii) The effect of the change on the financial status of the group.
+- a) Pursuant to section 60(7) of the Act: - (i) Where related bodies corporate are registered as a group of selfinsured employers, the employer so nominated by the group shall be treated as the self-insured employer of all workers employed by the various members of the group. - (ii) All members of the group are jointly and severally liable to satisfy the liabilities of the nominated self-insured employer.

+- b) Pursuant to section 60(7a) of the Act WorkCoverSA may, on application from the group, change the nominated employer.
+When considering an application to do so WorkCoverSA will take into account the following principles: - Whether it would be a significant change to the group of self-insured employers; and - (ii) The effect of the change on the financial status of the group.
 Any material deterioration in financial status will require consideration of whether or not the group can still be supported as an ongoing group of self-insured employers; and - (iii) Whether the change requires any amendments to financial guarantee or excess of loss insurance arrangements.
 If so, they must be satisfactorily resolved prior to or concurrent with approval of the change. - (iv) A change of name of an existing company where there is no change of the Australian Company Number does not require an application to change nominated employer.

-4.6 Application for renewal
+4.6.
+Application for renewal

-- (a) A self-insured employer wishing to renew its registration as a self-insured employer must apply to WorkCover for a renewal of its registration in accordance with this clause. - (b) An application for a renewal of self-insured employer registration must be made not less than six months prior to the end of the period of registration. - (c) A self-insured employer applying for a renewal of its self-insured employer registration must satisfy the assessment criteria of the Act to a standard determined by WorkCover in order for such renewal to be

-- granted.
-These criteria are set out in Chapter 3 of the Code and the standards. - (d) The period of registration granted as a result of an application to renew registration will not exceed three years and will be determined in accordance with the Natural Consequences Model, contained in the standards.
+- A self-insured employer wishing to renew its registration as a self-insured employer must apply to WorkCoverSA for a renewal of its registration in accordance with this clause. - An application for a renewal of self-insured employer registration must be made not less than six months prior to the end of the period of registration. - c) A self-insured employer applying for a renewal of its self-insured employer registration must satisfy the assessment criteria of the Act to a standard determined by WorkCoverSA in order for such renewal to be granted.
+These criteria are set out in Chapter 3 of the Code and the standards. - The period of registration granted as a result of an application to renew registration will not exceed three years.

-4.7 Registration
+4.7.
+Registration

-4.7.1 Registration
+4.7.1.
+Registration

-- (a) Pursuant to section 60(3) of the Act, where a valid application for the grant of registration has been made and WorkCover is satisfied that: - the employer or the employers constituting the group have reached a standard that, in the opinion of WorkCover, must be achieved before conferral of selfinsured employer status can be considered, and - (ii) in all the circumstances it is appropriate to do so,
+- a) Pursuant to section 60(3) of the Act, where a valid application for registration has been made and WorkCoverSA is satisfied that: - the employer or the employers constituting the group have reached a standard that must be achieved before conferral of self-insured employer status can be considered, and - (ii) in all the circumstances it is appropriate to do so,